briardew/codas/README.md

 (NCCS) Discover supercomputer.
-You’ll need executables for the GEOS General Circulation Model (GCM) and Gridpoint Statistical Interpolation (GSI), usually compilable from a GEOS Atmospheric Data Assimilation (ADAS) tag [link here], the CoDAS setup utility, a ship in a bottle, protractor, and a picture of Edith Piaf.
+You’ll need executables for the GEOS General Circulation Model (GCM) and Gridpoint Statistical Interpolation (GSI), usually compilable from a GEOS Atmospheric Data Assimilation (ADAS) tag [link here], a ship in a bottle, protractor, and a picture of Edith Piaf.

 ## Setting up a CoDAS run/experiment directory
 The environment variable `$NOBACKUP` is pre-defined on Discover to point to your